abinayasangeetha/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

  Name: ABINAYA S
  Register Number: 212222230002
 ```
-# Study of basic digital logic gates and verification of truth tables
+# Exp 01 Study of basic digital logic gates and verification of truth tables
 ## AIM:
   To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.